-There are not many characters that have the good fortune of exceptionally well-written character arcs.
-Choi Min-sik never takes his luck for granted and churns out one of the finest and well-rounded performances of the century.
+Not many characters have the good fortune of exceptionally well-written character arcs.
+Choi Min-Sik never takes his luck for granted and churns out one of the century’s most nuanced and well-rounded performances.
 ‘Oldboy’s incoherent rhythm is generally upsetting and might offset a large chunk of the audience.
 But its uniqueness in dismantling the hope attached to any character in a story and subverting the viewer’s expectation covers its flaws.

-The action sequences in the film transgress cinematic pretence and are deeply rooted in the dynamics of a real-life confrontation.
-Park’s mastery lies in tying up the consequences of any action with a personality trait of the protagonist, or other prominent characters.
-Oh’s action during a specific martial arts scene establishes a larger and tragic truth about his endless pain and suffering.
+The action sequences in the film transgress cinematic pretense and are deeply rooted in the dynamics of a real-life confrontation.
+Park’s mastery lies in tying up the consequences of any action with the personality trait of the protagonist or other prominent characters.
+Oh’s action during a specific martial arts scene establishes a more significant and tragic truth about his endless pain and suffering.

 1. The Handmaiden (2016)

-For general suspense enthusiasts, ‘The Handmaiden’ offers the perfect mix of a taut storyline with just enough artistic integrity, both visually and in exposition, to please both audiences and critics.
-Narrated in three neatly organized interconnected parts, the film is inspired by the events in Sarah Waters’ novel Fingersmith and revolves around the journey of an orphaned pickpocket to defrauding a Japanese princess.
-Conniving with a charming con-man, Sook-hee tries to execute the plan, while at the same time, fighting her passion-filled affection for the princess.
+For general suspense enthusiasts, ‘The Handmaiden’ offers the perfect mix of a taut storyline with just enough artistic integrity, visually and in exposition, to please audiences and critics.
+Narrated in three neatly organized interconnected parts, the events in Sarah Waters’ novel Fingersmith has inspired the film.
+It revolves around the journey of an orphaned pickpocket to defraud a Japanese princess.
+Conniving with a charming con man, Sook-hee tries to execute the plan while simultaneously fighting her passion-filled affection for the princess.
 The big plot twist in the third part is something you should watch for yourself.

 ‘The Handmaiden’ is characteristic in its visual richness like any other Park Chan-wook film.
-The authentic recreation of a Korean under colonial Japanese rule is replete with luscious cultural art assortments and attires, imperial royalty, and scenic landscapes.
-Erotic Japanese traditions ubiquitous among the elite are depicted with a morally contemptuous position of women at the time.
+The authentic recreation of a Korean under Japanese colonial rule is replete with luscious cultural art assortments and attires, imperial royalty, and scenic landscapes.
+The film depicts erotic Japanese traditions ubiquitous among the elite with a morally contemptuous position of women at the time.
 The strong female protagonists seem more in a protest to accustom modern sensibilities than to serve the story, which wouldn’t be a bad idea to posit either.

-Park does a tremendous job to not allow the dark undertones in the form of human character to dominate his story.
-His measured output puts to work a fine balance between his unorthodox filmmaking style and the contents of its literary source.
-‘The Handmaiden’ is arguably one of the best films of the last decade, both in film creation and in film philosophy.
+‘The Handmaiden’ is arguably one of the last decade’s best films, both in film creation and philosophy.
+Park does a tremendous job of not allowing the dark undertones in the form of human character to dominate his story.
+His measured output puts to work a delicate balance between his unorthodox filmmaking style and the contents of its literary source.